JeffAll/mocknspy/README.md

 # mocknspy
-Tools for mocking and spying golang interfaces and structs
+Tools for mocking and spying golang interfaces, structs and functions